yixuan/RcppNumerical/README.md

 };
 ```

-Here `Constvec` represents a read-only vector and `Refvec` a writable
+Same as the case in multi-dimensional integration, `Constvec` represents a
-vector.
+read-only vector and `Refvec` a writable vector.
 Their definitions are

 ```cpp
 // Reference to a vector